datascisteven/Flictionary/README.md

 	├── _src						<- folder containing all the project notebooks
 	│   ├── image_utils.py			<- notebook for CNN model
 	│   └── utils.py  				<- another notebook for modeling
-	└── Project_Presentation.pdf	<- pdf of the presentation
+	└── _Flictionary-Flask			<- files for Flask app and deployment_